Daru233/react-native-practise/README.md

 ```
 expo init my-App-Name
 ```
-If not in configured mode use flag:
+If not in interactive mode use flag:
 ```
 expo init --template blank my-App-Name
 ```